DFE(LEGAL) - TERMINATION OF EMPLOYMENT: RESIGNATION

 Report by Principal

-A person who serves as a principal in a district, including a district of innovation, must notify the superintendent, and may be subject to sanctions for failure to do so, not later than the seventh business day after the date of an educator's resignation following an alleged incident of misconduct described by Education Code 21.006(b) [see DP].
-Education Code 21.006(b-2); 19 TAC 249.14(e)
+The principal of a district, including a district of innovation, must notify the superintendent not later than the seventh business day after the date of an educator's resignation following an alleged incident of misconduct described by Education Code 21.006(b) [see DP].
+Education Code 21.006(b-2)